GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

 And finally we create a `resourceData`, and populate the only field we care about: `pSysMem`, which is a pointer to our vertices which are currently in system RAM.

-Then we issue the creation of the buffer using `CreateBuffer`, using the informations we collected until now.
+Then we issue the creation of the buffer using `CreateBuffer`, using the information we collected until now.

 ## Drawing our triangle

-Finally we have reached the moment of truth, in our `Render` function we will add a few things:
+Now, we have reached the moment of truth, in our `Render` function we will add a few things:

 ```cpp
 _deviceContext->IASetInputLayout(_vertexLayout.Get());